NicolaBernini/PapersAnalysis/contribute.md

 # How to CONTRIBUTE

+- For the most interesting papers I create a Shared Google Doc with comments open so to be able to discuss and propose

 - Open issues to
   - **bugfix**: notify me about bugs, typos, ...
   - **features**: suggest relevant papers, discuss content, ...